alenazhangg/due-calculator/README.md

 For more information behind the calculation of dues assessed per component, please refer to the Eclipse source code of the project `DueCalculator/src/`.
 <br /><br />

 The `DueCalculator.jar` is a runnable JAR file of the application.
-It scans in `duesData.txt`, a data file of membership information used to calculate dues.
+It scans in `duesData.txt`, a file of membership information used to calculate dues.
-The `duesData.txt` file contains placeholder data used to demonstrate the functionality of the `DueCalculator.jar` application.
+The `duesData.txt` file is populated with placeholder data in order to demonstrate the functionality of the `DueCalculator.jar` application.